GaussianCube: A Structured and Explicit Radiance Representation for 3D Generative Modeling: Related Work

-\textbf{3D generation.} Previous works of SDS-based optimization~\cite{poole2022dreamfusion,tang2023make,xu2022dream3d,wang2024themestation,sun2023dreamcraft3d,cheng2023efficient,chen2024comboverse} distill 2D diffusion priors~\cite{rombach2022high} to a 3D representation with the score functions.
-Despite the acceleration~\cite{tang2023dreamgaussian,yi2023gaussiandreamer} achieved by replacing NeRF with 3D Gaussians, generating high-fidelity 3D Gaussians using these optimization-based methods still requires costly test-time optimization.
-3D-aware GANs~\cite{chan2022efficient,gao2022get3d,chan2021pi,gu2021stylenerf,niemeyer2021giraffe,deng2022gram,xiang2022gram} can generate view-dependent images by training on single image collections.
-Nevertheless, they fall short in modeling diverse objects with complex geometry variations.
-Many recent works~\cite{wang2023rodin,muller2023diffrf,gupta20233dgen,tang2023volumediffusion,shue20233d} apply diffusion models for 3D generation using structured proxy 3D representations such as hybrid triplane~\cite{wang2023rodin,shue20233d} or voxels~\cite{muller2023diffrf,tang2023volumediffusion}.
-However, they typically need a shared implicit feature decoder across different assets, which greatly limits the representation expressiveness.
-Also, the inherent computational cost from NeRF leads to slow rendering speed, making it unsuitable for efficient training and rendering.
-Building upon the strong capability and rendering efficiency of Gaussian Splatting~\cite{kerbl20233d}, we propose a spatially structured Gaussian representation, making it suitable for 3D generative modeling.
-A concurrent work of \cite{he2024gvgen} also investigated transforming 3DGS into a volumetric representation.
-Their method confines the Gaussians to voxel grids during fitting and incorporates a specialized desification strategy.
-In contrast, our method only restricts the total number of Gaussians, adhering to the original splitting strategy and allowing unrestricted spatial distribution.
-This preserves the representation power during fitting.
-The subsequent OT-based voxelization yields spatially coherent arrangement with minimal global offset cost and hence effectively eases the difficulty of generative modeling.
+\textbf{3D generation.} Previous works of SDS-based optimization~\cite{poole2022dreamfusion,tang2023make,xu2022dream3d,sun2023dreamcraft3d,cheng2023efficient,tang2023dreamgaussian,yi2023gaussiandreamer,tang2024make} distill 2D diffusion priors~\cite{rombach2022high} to a 3D representation with the score functions, but these works are notably time-intensive, often taking several minutes to hours.
+While 3D-aware GANs~\cite{chan2022efficient,gao2022get3d,chan2021pi,gu2021stylenerf,niemeyer2021giraffe,deng2022gram,xiang2022gram} facilitate view-dependent image generation from single-image collections, they struggle to capture the complexity of diverse objects with intricate geometric variations~\cite{xia2023survey}.
+Although recent works~\cite{wang2023rodin,muller2023diffrf,gupta20233dgen,tang2023volumediffusion,shue20233d,zhang2024rodinhd} have utilized diffusion models with structured proxy representations for 3D generation, the use of a shared implicit feature decoder across different assets restricts expressiveness and the computational demands of NeRF hinder efficient training.
+In contrast, we introduce a structured and fully explicit radiance representation for 3D generative modeling, building upon 3DGS~\cite{kerbl20233d}.
+A concurrent work of \cite{he2024gvgen} includes elaborate designs to form the Gaussians into volumetric representation during fitting, yet does not thoroughly address global correspondence.
+In contrast, our approach only restricts the total count of Gaussians while allowing freedom in their spatial distribution during the fitting.
+We then organize these Gaussians into a voxel grid using Optimal Transport, which yields a spatially coherent arrangement with minimal global offset cost, effectively easing the difficulty of generative modeling.